The Signpost

 Wikidata supports description as structured data, computer-readable statements that identify and connect people, places, things and ideas.
 Wikidata can be searched and queried, but it only knows something if we describe it.
 You can develop your skills on Wikidata much like a craftsperson, with each object you create.

 Wikidata entities can be created for almost anything you can think of and connected together and to references.
 WikiProject sum of all paintings has done an excellent job on a traditionally-valued fine art, but much of craft remains undefined and underdeveloped.
-Relevant properties for craft on Wikidata include product or material produced or sold, or service provided (P1056), practiced by (P3095) and intangible cultural heritage status (P3259).
+Relevant properties for craft on Wikidata include product, material, or service produced or provided (P1056), practiced by (P3095) and intangible cultural heritage status (P3259).
 Craft information on Wikidata can be used to generate lists of topics, to find craft artists, and to improve or create new Wikipedia articles.

 Screenshot from the Wikidata entity Quilting.
 Consider the cultural assumptions behind this photo.